AlexxIT/go2rtc/README.md

 # Codecs negotiation

-For example, you want to watch RTSP-stream from [Dahua IPC-K42](https://www.dahuasecurity.com/fr/products/All-Products/Network-Cameras/Wireless-Series/Wi-Fi-Series/4MP/IPC-K42) camera in your Chrome browser.
+For example, you want to watch an RTSP stream from a [Dahua IPC-K42](https://www.dahuasecurity.com/fr/products/All-Products/Network-Cameras/Wireless-Series/Wi-Fi-Series/4MP/IPC-K42) camera in your Chrome browser.

 - this camera supports two-way audio standard **ONVIF Profile T**
-- this camera supports codecs **H264, H265** for send video, and you select `H264` in camera settings
+- this camera supports codecs **H264, H265** for sending video, and you select `H264` in camera settings
 - this camera supports codecs **AAC, PCMU, PCMA** for sending audio (from mic), and you select `AAC/16000` in camera settings
 - this camera supports codecs **AAC, PCMU, PCMA** for receiving audio (to speaker), you don't need to select them
 - your browser supports codecs **H264, VP8, VP9, AV1** for receiving video, you don't need to select them
 - your browser supports codecs **OPUS, PCMU, PCMA** for sending and receiving audio, you don't need to select them
-- you can't get camera audio directly, because its audio codecs don't match with your browser codecs
+- you can't get the camera audio directly because its audio codecs don't match your browser's codecs
   - so you decide to use transcoding via FFmpeg and add this setting to the config YAML file
   - you have chosen `OPUS/48000/2` codec, because it is higher quality than the `PCMU/8000` or `PCMA/8000`